In the Shadow of the Tree: The Diagrammatics of Relatedness as Scientific, Scholarly, and Popular Practice

 1 February 2019 - 31 January 2023

 Research partners: Caroline Arni (University of Basel), Marianne Sommer (PI, University of Luzern), Simon Teuscher (University of Zurich

-Funding awarded to Exeter (total funding of CHF 29 Mio)
+Funding awarded: (total funding of CHF 29 Mio)

 Sponsor(s): Swiss National Foundation Synergeia Grant